-Amyotrophic lateral sclerosis (ALS) is a severe neurodegenerative disease characterized by the progressive loss of motor neurons — nerve cells that control the voluntary muscles.
-This leads to symptoms including overall muscular weakness, causing difficulties with moving, breathing, eating, and speaking.
+Amyotrophic lateral sclerosis (ALS) is a severe neurodegenerative disease characterized by the progressive loss of motor neurons, which are nerve cells that control the voluntary muscles.
+This leads to symptoms that include overall muscle weakness, causing difficulties with moving, breathing, eating, and speaking.

-Neither Rilutek nor Radicava has been shown to reverse the damage already caused by ALS, but it is thought that they might increase patients’ life expectancy.
-They are often taken in combination with symptomatic treatments to improve a patient’s quality of life.
+None of these treatments have been shown to reverse the damage already caused by ALS, but it is thought they might increase patients’ life expectancy.
+They often are taken in combination with symptomatic treatments to improve patients’ quality of life.

 Rilutek was approved by the FDA in 1995 as the first systemic treatment to slow ALS progression and prolong survival.
 It remained the sole systemic ALS therapy in the U.S for more than 20 years, until Radicava became available.

-Other countries have since approved the therapy to treat ALS.
-For example, Rilutek has been approved in Europe by the European Medicines Agency (EMA) since 1996.
+Other countries also have approved the therapy to treat ALS.
+For example, Rilutek was approved in Europe by the European Medicines Agency (EMA) in 1996.

 Radicava, approved by the FDA in May 2017, is administered as an injection into a vein.
-Radicava was also approved for marketing by Health Canada as of October 2018.
-In Japan and South Korea, edaravone has been marketed under the brand name Radicut since 2015.
+The treatment also was approved for marketing by Health Canada as of October 2018.
+In Japan and South Korea, the treatment has been marketed under the brand name Radicut since 2015.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.